© 2020 Wayne Health. All rights reserved.

 These medicines get your asthma under control before you start to take daily medicine.
 You may also need them to treat asthma attacks.

 Treatment also includes things you can do to control your symptoms, like avoiding your triggers and following your asthma action plan.

 Wayne Health physicians and researchers are faculty members at Wayne State University School of Medicine who conduct basic, translational and clinical research.
-This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation, and before FDA approval or commercial availability.
+This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation.
+Some of our areas of research include:

-The research interests of the WSU Sleep Research Laboratory include control of breathing during sleep, the role of gender in the biological origin of sleep-disordered breathing, and upper airway mechanics during sleep.
+The WSU Sleep Research Laboratory’s areas of research interest include control of breathing during sleep, the role of gender in the biological origin of sleep-disordered breathing, and upper airway mechanics during sleep.